Kandla Port

-Kandla Port, officially known as Deendayal Port, is a seaport in Kutch district of Gujarat, India.
-The port is situated in the Kandla Creek and is 90 km from the mouth of Gulf of Kutch, it is one of India's major ports on the west coast.
-It is about 256 nautical miles southeast of the Port of Karachi in Pakistan and about 430 nautical miles north-northwest of the Port of Mumbai.
+Kandla Port, officially known as Deendayal Port, is a seaport in the Kutch district of Gujarat, India.
+The port is situated in the Kandla Creek and is 90 km from the mouth of Gulf of Kutch.It is one of India’s major ports on the west coast.
+The port is about 256 nautical miles southeast of the Port of Karachi in Pakistan and about 430 nautical miles north-northwest of the Port of Mumbai.
 Kandla Port was constructed in the 1950s as the chief seaport serving western India.

-The depth of the channel of port depends on the tide.
+The depth of the port channel depends on the tide.
 This channel has a minimum depth of 13 meters.
 It is the largest port of India by volume of cargo handled.
 Kandla Port was renamed as Deendayal Port in 2017 under the Indian Ports Act, 1908.

-The Kandla Port is one of the ports that support the hinterland of North, West and Central India.
-It mainly transports liquid and bulk cargoes; handled 132.3 million metric tonnes of cargoes in the 2023–24 financial year.
+The Kandla Port is one of the ports that support the hinterland of North, West, and Central India.
+It mainly transports liquid and bulk cargoes and handled 132.3 million metric tonnes of cargo in the 2023–24 financial year.

 History and Location

 Kandla was constructed in the 1950s as the chief seaport serving western India, after the independence of India.

 The Port of Deendayal is located on the Gulf of Kutch on the northwestern coast of India, some 256 nautical miles southeast of the Port of Karachi in Pakistan and over 430 nautical miles north-northwest of the Port of Mumbai (Bombay).
 The port infrastructure of the Deendayal Port Authority is located at three different locations along the Gulf of Kutch, which are Kandla Creek, Tuna Tekra and Vadinar.
 The port is located 90 mi from the Gulf of Kutch estuary or the Arabian Sea.

 The substrata of the port area consists of silty clay up to a depth of 10 m below seabed, followed by hard silt up to 26 m; Dense sands are observed underneath the hard silt.
 Kandla has seasonal temperature variations; April and May are the warmest months, while December and January are the coldest months.
 The maximum temperature in May is 40°C and the minimum temperature in January is 12°C; the average daily maximum temperature is 34°C and the average daily minimum temperature is 20°C. Low rainfall is observed in Kandla.
 The port receives most of its seasonal rainfall from the southwest monsoon from June to September, with an average rainfall of 153 mm.
 April and May are the driest months, with average monthly rainfall below 0.6 mm.
 The average annual rainfall in this region is about 322 mm.
 Visibility in the harbor area is good throughout the year, and low visibility can usually be observed during rain and storms.

-Kandla is a natural tidal harbour, completely protected from waves during monsoons; Connected to deep water by a dredged channel.
+Kandla is a natural tidal harbour, completely protected from waves during monsoons season and connected to deep water by a dredged channel.